Sabbath in our home

 AN IMPORTANT TASK!

-But there is something very special about coming together as a whole and growing together as a family and getting to know our Lord Jesus better.
+But there is something very special about coming together as a whole, growing together as a family and getting to know our Lord Jesus better.
 It is our little disciples that we have the opportunity to teach.
 The point of a Sabbath evening is that we focus and fix our eyes on God together.
 What we teach our children at home is what they will take with them on their journey, which can strengthen and bless their own lives and families for generations to come.

 Rituals and traditions help and remind us of things we could otherwise easily forget.
 The church year exists to remind us again and again who we are, who we belong to and who our God is.

-I believe that if we want to change the world around us, we have to start with what we have in our own homes.
+If we want to change the world around us, we have to start with what we have in our own homes.

 As Mother Teresa said: